ArtemGryniv/Wave-Function-Collapse-Partitioning/README.md

 # Wave Function Collapse Partitioning (WFC-P) for Maximum Cut

 This repository contains the code used in the creation and analysis of the **Wave Function Collapse Partitioning (WFC-P)** metaheuristic for the **Maximum Cut** problem.
-The full research paper by Artem Gryniv and David Perkins can be found [here](https://github.com/ArtemGryniv/Wave-Function-Collapse-Partitioning/blob/49e5aa612dac39a172620c0e259ea3a16026265b/MaxCutPaper.pdf)
+The full research paper by Artem Gryniv and David Perkins can be found [here](https://github.com/ArtemGryniv/Wave-Function-Collapse-Partitioning/blob/49e5aa612dac39a172620c0e259ea3a16026265b/MaxCutPaper.pdf).
+The research is currently being expanded upon by students and professors and Colgate University.

 ## Algorithms